mai-amber/Childrens-Books-Minimum-Age-Predictor/README.md

 8. Wordcloud

 ## An explanation of the files in the repository:
-The repository includes one database, a Kaggle database of recommended children's books including title, description, and age range.
+1. The repository includes one database, a Kaggle database of recommended children's books including title, description, and age range.
+2. The repository also includes a Jupyter notebook of all of the project code.

 ## This project also appears in this blog post I wrote:
 https://maimon-amber.medium.com/nlp-childrens-books-minimum-age-classifier-by-description-5360466cd4e2